 Once you’ve systematically found them — what’s actionable here?
 A few suggestions:

-- First: Get On a Zoom or When We Can Again, An Airplane for Bigger Customers.
+- First: Get On a Zoom or Even Better, An Airplane for Bigger Customers.
 Meet Them.
 Talk to Them.
 Hear Them Out.
 Show them what’s coming.
 Acknowledge your mistakes.
 Explain to them where it’s getting better.
 And by on a Zoom or a plane, I mean You.
 Mr. or Ms. CEO / Founder.
 Not just your client success manager.
 Having your team do the rounds is critical.
 But you showing up — that’s a sign of respect.
 It shows you care.
 And it will produce returns.

 - Get Weekly Reports on Who the At-Risk Customers Are, and Quantify It.
 Force your client success team to identify the 15% (or whatever number) of customers are at risk, each week.
 With an action plan.
 This can be hard to measure with utilization alone — sometimes your most unhappy customers may still need to use your product.
 For now.
 So if you don’t know who this 15% is, you’re going to need to ask your customers and find out.
 And Force your Customer Success Team to Force Rank Their Top 5 Most Requested Features.
 And build 1 or 2 each quarter or even each release.
 But if the team doesn’t force rank them, it will be way too many one-off inputs to process.